processone/docs.ejabberd.im/content/admin/configuration/toplevel.md

 *login\_anon | sasl\_anon | both*

+Define what anonymous protocol will be used:

-*login\_anon* means that the anonymous login method will be used.
+-   *login\_anon* means that the anonymous login method will be used.

-*sasl\_anon* means that the SASL Anonymous method will be used. *both* means that SASL Anonymous and login anonymous are both enabled.
+-   *sasl\_anon* means that the SASL Anonymous method will be used.

+-   *both* means that SASL Anonymous and login anonymous are both enabled.

 The default value is *sasl\_anon*.

 ## api\_permissions